peterjmartinson/peterjmartinson.github.io/_posts/2017-12-07-Testing-Mongo-App.md

 ---
 layout: post
 title: How to test a MongoDB app
-excerpt: Hint: you fake it!
+excerpt: Hint - you fake it!
 tags: [Node.js, MongoDB, MochaJS]
 ---